anir-tubi/tubi-roku/README.md

   `$ gulp stage`

 9\.
 Create a CH ticket with any changes that have been made and give the ticket the QA team for manual testing.
 Make sure the changes are written in such a way that non technical readers will be able to consume this information.
-The title of the changes will be used in one of the last steps when creating a release within Guthub.
+The title of the changes will be used in one of the last steps when creating a release within Github.

 10\.
 Any bugs found by QA should be fixed, committed to master, and then cherry picked into this QA build.